How does the planning system in the UK help to create a healthy, sustainable community?

 Shove, E. (2012) ‘The shadowy side of innovation: Unmaking and sustainability’, Technology Analysis and Strategic Management. doi: 10.1080/09537325.2012.663961.

-Shrouf, F., Ordieres, J. and Miragliotta, G. (2014) ‘Smart factories in Industry 4.0: A review of the concept and of energy management approached in production based on the Internet of Things paradigm’, in IEEE International Conference on Industrial Engineering and Engineering Management. doi: 10.1109/IEEM.2014.7058728.
+Shrouf, F., Ordieres, J. and Miragliotta, G. (2014) ‘Smart factories in Industry 4.0: A review of the concept and energy management approached in production based on the Internet of Things paradigm’, in IEEE International Conference on Industrial Engineering and Engineering Management. doi: 10.1109/IEEM.2014.7058728.

 Smith, R. C. and Iversen, O. S. (2018) ‘Participatory design for sustainable social change’, Design Studies. doi: 10.1016/j.destud.2018.05.005.